 How Can Parents Go to The U.S.?

-• Parents would have to wait outside the U.S.-Mexico border until an immigrant visa number is available, and if parents are being sponsored from overseas, they will have to wait at the U.S. Embassy or Consulate that serves their country of citizenship or legal residence until a green card is available.
+- Parents must wait outside the U.S.-Mexico border until an immigrant visa number is available.
+If parents are being sponsored from overseas, they must stay at the U.S. Embassy or Consulate serving their country of citizenship or legal residence until a green card is available.

 Green card holders can immigrate their green card holders' spouses and unmarried children under 21 years old because green card holders are lawful permanent residents of the United States, not citizens.